ehinson69/Project4/README.md

 C:\Users\hinsel4\Documents\GitHub\Project4\index.html

 Features
-Color changes of background per win or lose.
+Color changed of background per win (green) or lose (red).
-Color changes on keyboard if correct or incorrect letters are chosen.
+Color changed on keys if correct (blue) or incorrect (orange) letters are chosen.
-Message at end of game that celebrates or encourages users to try again.
+Messages at end of game that celebrates or encourages users to try again.
+Added a .gif background for display.
+Changed color (white) on the heading, so users can see it, due to the background color change.

 Status
 Project is: finished